barumau/pandunia/english/darse.md

 ### Answers to the Exercises

-1. ya no safa kamar.
+1. ye no safa kamar.
 2. un kupe no kali.
 3. du vaf no yam supe.
-4. ya no tena vaf e mau. / ya tena no vaf e no mau.
+4. ye no tena vaf e mau. / ye tena no vaf e no mau.
 5. shefe yam chai a no kafe.
 6. mama tena no vaf a du mau.